 Contact Us to Learn More About Skin Cancer Reconstructive Surgery Los Angeles

-After the surgeon has undertaken Mohs surgery to eradicate a skin cancer abrasion, they may do a simple closure or recommend reconstructive surgery post-Mohs.
-The surgeon can do this kind of reconstructive plastic operation immediately after removing any skin growth lesions.
+After the surgeon has undertaken Mohs surgery to eradicate a skin cancer abrasion, they may do a simple closure or recommend reconstructive surgery.
+This kind of reconstructive plastic operation immediately happens after removing any skin growth lesions.

-It is essential to recognize that there is no “formula” for carrying out post-Mohs reconstructive operation as the quantities, locations, and kinds of tissues involved vary from one individual to another.
+It is essential to recognize that there is no “formula” for carrying out post-Mohs reconstruction surgery as the quantities, locations, and kinds of tissues involved vary from one individual to another.
 However, some commonly used techniques are:

 - Flap techniques: This is the most used facial reconstruction technique after skin cancer surgery.

 - Bone graft: Bone is usually removed from your skull and designed for insertion into the excision spot.

 - Cartilage graft: This is a common cartilage donor site in the ear; however, you may also use rib cartilage.

 - Tissue expansion: A very small fraction of individuals use the expanders.

 - Skin grafts: They are not commonly utilized for face reconstruction.